 Israeli strike on Iran is again becoming a real option, for the first time since 2012; expert says IDF capable of destroying Iran’s nuclear program.

-Iran is enriching uranium to a “much higher degree” than expected, the UN atomic watchdog recently announced.
-As Tehran moves closer to acquiring the means to build nuclear weapons, the IDF refreshes its plans for a bombing mission deep in Iranian territory.
+Iran is enriching uranium to a “much higher degree” than expected, the UN atomic watchdog announced last year.
+As Tehran continues to move closer to acquiring the means to build nuclear weapons in 2021, the IDF refreshes and upgrades its plans for a bombing mission deep in Iranian territory.

-It now appears that the IDF is indeed getting ready for a potential strike.
-The army is taking operational steps to prepare for the mission, IDF Deputy Chief of Staff Eyal Zamir said recently.
+The army is taking operational steps to prepare for the mission, IDF Deputy Chief of Staff Eyal Zamir said previously.
 He did not elaborate, but made clear that Israel will not allow Iran to produce nuclear weapons.

 The army estimates that a major strike in Iran will almost certainly spark a regional conflict.
 “In the next war we won’t be fighting one enemy, but rather a coalition of enemies,” Zamir said.